Blog

 Learn how to play Sudoku with a practical walkthrough of the board, the rules, and the exact solving rhythm beginners should use first.

-**Sudoku** looks intimidating when the board is mostly empty, but the foundation is simple.
-Each **row**, each **column**, and each **3x3 box** must contain the numbers **1 through 9 exactly once**.
-Once you understand that structure, the puzzle becomes an exercise in **clean observation** rather than guesswork.
+Sudoku looks intimidating when the board is mostly empty, but the foundation is simple.
+Each row, each column, and each 3x3 box must contain the numbers 1 through 9 exactly once.
+Once you understand that structure, the puzzle becomes an exercise in clean observation rather than guesswork.
+If you want to apply the basics right away, open Play Sudoku and keep this guide next to the board.

 Core rules